The Good And The Bad Carbohydrates!Dr. Nitin Gupte

 Complex or healthy carbohydrates include vegetables, fruits, legumes and whole grain cereals and nuts.

-Vegetables provide ample vitamins, minerals and antioxidants at minimal calories.
+Vegetables provide small amounts of complex carbohydrates and ample vitamins, minerals, fibre and antioxidants at minimal calories.

 Whole grain cereals include wheat, rice, jowar, bajri, nachni, corn, oats and barley.